 Q: I’ve noticed that even the best-edited publications sometimes use “sunk” instead of “sank” for the past tense of “sink.”
 This leaves me with a sinking feeling.
 What can we do about the loss of a perfectly good four-letter word that can be spoken in any company?

-A: Both “sank” and “sunk” are correct for the past tense of “sink.”
-The two are listed without comment in The American Heritage Dictionary of the English Language (4th ed.) and Merriam-Webster’s Collegiate Dictionary (11th ed.), which means they’re considered standard English.
+A: Both “sank” and “sunk” are accepted for the past tense of “sink” in American English.
+The two are listed, in that order, as equal variants in The American Heritage Dictionary of the English Language (5th ed.), Merriam-Webster’s Collegiate Dictionary (11th ed.), and Webster’s New World College Dictionary (4th ed.).

 So it’s correct to say either “the boat sank” or “the boat sunk.”
 The past participle is “sunk,” as in “the boat has sunk.”